-First, THE RELATION: "Our God."
-Second, The RESOLUTION: "We will walk in the name of the Lord Our God." and Lastly, CONTINUATION: "For ever and ever,"
+II.
+THE RESOLUTION: "We will walk in the name of the Lord our God."
+III., and Lastly, CONTINUATION: "For ever and ever."

-First.
-Now, the first thing for us to consider is, THE RELATION, "Our God."
+I. Now, the first thing for us to consider is, "THE RELATION-OUR GOD."

 Now, my hearers, let me say to you there are but two relations, strictly speaking, in which we can stand to God.
 In a word, all men, by nature, or in the first Adam, stand in the same relation to God.
 Let us look at that matter, for it is one of vital and everlasting importance.
 What is the relation in which we stand to our Maker in the first Adam?
-There are, in the word of God, two federal heads, the first Adam, and the second.
-In the first Adam we stand related to God by his holy law; and, by law we are in the first Adam sinners, and nothing but sinners.
-If sin could have consisted in anything but apostasy from God, it would not have been as destructive as it is.
-The great secret of sin being so destructive is because the quintessence of it lies in apostasy from God; therefore, when Adam exchanged the truth of God for the Serpent's falsehood and adopted Satanic falsehood in the place of God's truth, there was actual apostasy from God.
-Then came the curse, "Dust you are, and unto dust shall you return."
+There are, in the word of God, two federal headsthe first Adam, and the second.
+In the first Adam we stand related to God by his holy law; and, by law, we are in the first Adam sinners, and nothing but sinners.
+If sin could have consisted in anything but apostacy from God, it would not have been so destructive as it is.
+The great secret of sin being so destructive is because the quint-essence of it lies in apostacy from God; therefore, when Adam exchanged the truth of God for the Serpent's falsehood, and adopted Satanic falsehood in the place of God's truth, there was actual apostacy from God. .
+Then came the curse, " Dust thou art, and unto dust shalt thou return."
 Thus "sin entered into the world, and death by sin."
 We can account for natural death better by the Bible than by any other means.
-There has been no scientific discovery yet, and I believe there never will be, that can really assign a reason why we should die at all or grow old; there is nothing in the mechanism of the body to warrant the idea of death.
+There has been no scientific discovery yet, and I believe there never will be, that can really assign a reason why we should die at all, or grow old ; there is nothing in the mechanism of the body to warrant the idea of death.
 Scientific men cannot say how it is, and why it is, men die.
 It was not originally designed that they should die.
-Therefore, we must not look for this death cause in any fault in the mechanism of the body.
-And there is another thing which science has never yet discovered and, I suppose, never will, that is, the vital principle of life.
-Now, the curse of the law entered into that vital principle, and the vital principle of our natural life being thus vitiated by sin, and then cursed by the law, it is that principle so vitiated which undermines the mechanism of the body that causes us, in a few years, to wear out, become old, subjects the body to a variety of accidents, diseases, and decay; and, byand-bye, we die.
+Therefore, we must not look for this death-cause in any fault in the mechanism of the body.
+And there is another thing which science has never yet discovered, and, I suppose, never will, that is, the vital principle of life.
+Now, the curse of the law entered into that vital principle, and the vital principle of our natural life being thus vitiated by sin, and then cursed by the law, it is that principle so vitiated which undermines the mechanism of the body that causes us, in a few years, to wear out, become old, subjects the body to a variety of accidents, discases, and decay; and, by-and-bye, we die.
 That is the only way we can account really, and truly, for death.
-I am speaking now somewhat scientifically, still, to dwell here for a moment, shows the absolute necessity of being born again; so that I have not another vital principle that it cannot be vitiated; if this other new principle be not implanted in me; I possess nothing in my soul or body but that which is vitiated, sinful, and corrupt.
-Therefore, the Savior says, "You must be born again:" and the apostle Peter beautifully expresses it, "being born, again; not of corruptible seed, (principle of new life is incorruptible 'Christ in me, the hope of glory') but of incorruptible, by the word of God, which lives and abides forever."
+I am speaking now somewhat scientifically-still, to dwell here for a moment, this shews the absolute necessity of being born again; so that, if I have not another vital principle that cannot be vitiated; if this other new principle be not implanted in me; I possess nothing in my soul or body but that which is vitiated, sinful, and corrupt.
+Therefore, the Saviour says, "Ye must be born again:" and the apostle Peter beautifully expresses it, "Being born again, not of corruptible seed-(the principle of new life is incorruptible, 'Christ in me, the hope of glory')-but of incorruptible, by the word of God, which liveth and abideth for ever."